75 mm field gun M1897 on M2 carriage

-The 75 mm Field Gun M1897 on M2 Carriage was a field gun and anti-tank gun which was used by the US Army during the interwar period and World War II.
+The 75 mm field gun M1897 on M2 carriage was a field gun and anti-tank gun which was used by the US Army during the interwar period and World War II.

 History

 When the United States entered World War I on the side of the Allied Powers in 1917, it lacked sufficient arms to supply its rapidly expanding armed forces.
 Although the United States had been providing arms and supplies to the Allies, few of these weapons were being used to arm US forces.
 The few weapons that the US Army did have were often of a different caliber than British or French weapons, thus using incompatible ammunition.
-When the United States entered the war, the Allies had an adequate supply of arms but they were running short of manpower; since the United States had more manpower than weapons, the Allies decided it made logistical sense to use British- and French-supplied weapons to arm American forces to bring them rapidly into action rather than wait for the country's industry to catch up with its armed forces.
+When the United States entered the war, the Allies had an adequate supply of arms but they were running short of manpower; since the United States initially had more manpower than weapons, the Allies decided it made logistical sense to first give the Americans British and French weapons to solve their arms shortfall and bring them rapidly into action, rather than wait for the country's industry to catch up with its expanding armed forces.